ritszaar/Semantic-Similarity-Word-Associations/README.md

 Note that with preprocessing overhead, total query time on average is 2.5s so total runtime of for this may go upto 8 hours.
 ### 1.2.
 Partial Test Results
-For computing the test results for all 10000 test images in the CIFAR-100 dataset, use:
+For computing the test results for a given number of test images in the CIFAR-100 dataset, use:
 ```
     python ./compute_partial_test_results.py  <number of images to be tested>
     python ./compute_retrieval_performance.py --partial